-When I was a kid, there was a party game called Pin the Tail on the Donkey.
+When I was a kid, we played a birthday party game called Pin the Tail on the Donkey.
 The game involved a large wall poster of a sad-looking, tailless donkey.
-Armed with a replacement tail and a pin, each child attempted to give the donkey a new tail—while blind-folded and a bit dizzy from being spun around by the parent hosting the party.
+The parent-in-charge handed out replacement tails and pins.
+Each child took a turn trying to give the donkey a new tail.
+But before the attempt, the parent-in-charge blind-folded the kid and spun them until dizzy.
 (I know, it sounds awful.)
 Obviously, the chance of an accurate placement was quite small.

-A manager called me concerned that people on his team were too timid, and could benefit from assertiveness training.
-I observed several meetings where the manager did 80% of the talking.
+A manager called me concerned that people on his team were too timid.
+He though they would benefit from assertiveness training.
+Before agreeing to that, I asked to sit in on some meetings.
+What I observed was the manager doing 80% of the talking.
 When someone did get a word in, the manager interrupted.
-When I shared my observation, the manager was shocked and chagrined.
+When I shared my observation, the manager expressed shocked and chagrine.
 He changed his behavior, and discovered his team had a lot to say.
-He also realized that his first idea for a fix was misplaced.
+He realized his first idea for a fix was misplaced.

 In both these cases, observation was key choosing appropriate action.

 Observing sounds simple.
 In fact, it is hard work and requires practice and skill.
 You can practice any time, by choosing just one thing, and consciously noticing that for a short period of time.
 However, sharing observations can be tricky, especially if you are an outsider and have not been invited to observe.
 Any time you are observing, it is imperative that you share only what you have seen and heard in neutral language.
 Stay away from judgement and interpretation.